pascoalf/ulrb/README.md

 Besides clustering, ulrb includes functions to help evaluate the clustering quality (e.g. average Silhouette score).

-For detailed theory behind our reasoning for this definition of the microbial rare biosphere, results and applications, see our paper Pascoal et al., 2024 (in peer-review).
 For more details on the R functions used and data wrangling please see the package documentation.

 For tutorials and documentation of the **ulrb** package, visit our
 website: link.

-**Note: the article to cite ulrb is undergoing peer-review in Communications Biology journal**

 ## Installation